 • Text Alternatives: Providing text alternatives for any non-text content is key – so that it can be changed into other forms people need, such as large print, braille, speech, symbols or simpler language.

 • Content – Create content which can be presented in different ways (example: simpler layout) without losing information or structure.
 The language of the page should be programmatically identifiable.

-These are just a few to help you ensure your website is ADA compliant.
-The entire website should be reviewed under the WCAG 2.0 AA requirements for full compliance.
-If you haven’t made provisions to ensure that your website and other online assets are ADA compliant, please contact us – Accessology is here to help and guide you!
+The entire website should be reviewed under the Web Content Accessibility Guidelines (WCAG) 2.0 AA requirements for full compliance.
+If you haven’t made provisions to ensure that your website and other online assets are ADA compliant, please contact us. – Accessology is here to help and guide you!